tgenman/STEM_vault/notes/math/graphs/Theorem about path and walk.md

 TARGET DECK: Math::Graph
 START
 Math prop
-Question_eng: Theorem about path and walk
+TITLE: Theorem about path and walk
-Question_rus:
+TITLE_rus:
 Answer_eng: Let $u$ and $v$ be two vertices of a graph $G$.
 For every $u − v$ [[Walk W|walk]]  $W$ in $G,$ there exists a $u−v$ [[Path P|path]] $P$ such that every edge of $P$ belongs to$ W$.
 Answer_rus:
 Formula_main: ### Proof.